Whether

 tasting these treats was a party for the palate.
 Milton Quality Bakery (MQB) set

-to birthdays, to introducing MQB to my children.
+the standard for all pastries.
+I have many wonderful memories from high school, birthdays, to introducing MQB to my children.
 Those who grew up or lived in

-Milton and then moved away, always make it a priority to stop in to get a donut.
+Milton and then moved away always make it a priority to stop in to get a donut.

 Whenever NW Florida friends visit me in North Alabama, they ask for my donut order